-The majority of people in work are employees.
+The main people in work are employees.
 You're classed as an employee if you're working under a contract of employment.
 A contract need not be in writing - it exists when you and your employer agree terms and conditions of employment.

 Rights of employees

 As an employee, your employer is obliged by law to take off Income Tax and National Insurance contributions from your salary or wages before paying them to you.
 You're also entitled to all minimum legal employment rights including:

 - maternity, adoption and paternity leave and pay